 Christ ate His last supper with His disciples and, afterward, "they came to a place which was named Gethsemane: and he saith to his disciples, Sit ye here, while I shall pray.
-And he taketh with him Peter and James and John, and began to be sore amazed, and to be very heavy; And saith unto them, My soul is exceeding sorrowful unto death: tarry ve here, and watch" (Mark 14:32-34).
+And he taketh with him Peter and James and John, and began to be sore amazed, and to be very heavy; And saith unto them, My soul is exceeding sorrowful unto death: tarry ye here, and watch" (Mark 14:32-34).

-Gethsemane He began, for the first time, to be "sore amazed," literally meaning: "to be struck with terror" (Thayer's Greek Lexicon).
+When Christ entered the Garden of Gethsemane He began, for the first time, to be "sore amazed," literally meaning: "to be struck with terror" (Thayer's Greek Lexicon).
 Something